 The resident is a valuable member of the Division of General Internal Medicine.
-Under the supervision of their clinic preceptor, residents will develop an ambulatory patient panel of their own.
+Under the supervision of their clinic preceptor, residents will develop a patient panel of their own.
 These patients will view the resident as their primary care provider, and the resident will direct and manage their care for the duration of their time in the clinic.
 These longitudinal relationships with patients can be the most rewarding aspect of Internal Medicine training.
 Additionally, residents will be provided quality metrics on their own patient panels to review on a regular basis.
 We have a robust interdisciplinary team of nurses, medical assistants, social workers, a health psychologist, and a pharmacist to aid residents in chronic disease management for their patients.

-Residents are assigned to a specific clinic, located at either the main campus at Henry Ford Hospital or one of the satellite clinics.
+Residents are assigned to one of our training clinics that serve patients with complex medical conditions.
 Residents remain with the same preceptor for the duration of their training, affording them the opportunity to develop a professional relationship with one of our core medical faculty.
-Preceptors often serve as a source of advising or mentoring for our residents.
+Preceptors serve as a mentor for the residents.

-The continuity clinic is scheduled during every month of training throughout residency except for the night float month.
-During inpatient rotations, clinics are held one afternoon per week.
-During ICU rotations, clinics are held one afternoon per month.
-During all other rotations, clinics are held one full day per week.
+The continuity clinic is scheduled during every month of training throughout residency except for during night float and during ICU months.
+During inpatient rotations, clinics occur one afternoon per week.
+During all other rotations, clinics are one full day per week.

-Locations of ambulatory clinics include Henry Ford Hospital, Henry Ford Medical Center – Fairlane (Dearborn), Henry Ford Medical Center – Pierson (Grosse Pointe Farms), and Henry Ford Medical Center – Sterling Heights.
+Locations of ambulatory clinics include Henry Ford Hospital Main Campus (Detroit), and Henry Ford Medical Center – Ford Road (Dearborn).

 ** Check with your insurance carrier for coverage limitations.